-As part of the first wave of the Ludovika Campus project, the university students and staff could take over renovated historical buildings of the former Ludovika Academy with a modern university library along with the new educational and practical training buildings, dormitories, university shooting range, sports hall, indoor swimming pool and outdoor sport grounds.
+As part of the first stage of the Ludovika Campus project, the university students and staff could take over renovated historical buildings of the former Ludovika Academy with a modern university library along with the new educational and practical training buildings, dormitories, university shooting range, sports hall, indoor swimming pool and outdoor sport grounds.
 The riding hall was also renovated and new courses have been added to the facility.
 In the swimming pool a 25 meters long pool with 8 lanes and a 15 meters long pool for warm-up and training purposes are now also available.
 The facility will be open to the public as well.

 The project included the renovation of one of Pest’s biggest green areas as well.
 The Orczy Gardens now offer playgrounds, outdoor fitness equipments, treadmills, soccer fields, streetballs, roller-coaster courses, banches, drinking fountains and promenades for those who would like to spend their time outside, in a nice green environment.

 The investment has provided work opportunities for more than ten thousands of people.
 During the project, approx. 70 000 m2 of new building was built.
 Interestingly, the amount of steel used in the constructions would have been enough to build the Statue of Liberty 25 times.
 The university students can now use the whole university campus, and the park has been opened to the public as well.
 The urban development project is still ongoing: in the next few years, old and abandoned industrial buildings will be renovated that will serve as new facilities the Institute of Disaster Management and the Faculty of Military Sciences and Officer Training.